arget13/DDexec/README.md

 - Allow run the program with a non-empty environment.
 - Take into account that this can be easily adapted to every program that allows seeking through a file.

+You may find useful the project's [wiki](https://github.com/arget13/DDexec/wiki) (which I am still writing).

 Anyway, **all contribution is welcome**.
 Feel free to fork and PR.

 ## Credit